-reflexives gets extended to middle voice situations (i.e. situations where there is no clear distinction between the 'doer' and the one 'being done to'; LaPolla 1996).
+Reflexive marking of different types, using reflexive pronouns or verb suffixes, is found throughout the family, but a small number of languages have independently innovated patterns like that found in French, where marking that was originally used only for true reflexives has been extended to middle voice situations (i.e. situations where there is no clear distinction between the 'doer' and the one 'being done to'; LaPolla 1996, LaPolla & Yang 2004).
 One pattern found was mentioned above.
 This is the -si suffix found in the Rawang, Kiranti, Kham, and Western Himalayan languages.
-For example, in Dulong, $\partial y \, sat-c \, u$ 'He is hitting himself' and $\partial y \, et-c \, u$ 'He is laughing/smiling' have the same morphological form, but the semantics of the reflexive are less clear in 'laugh', and this verb must take this suffix to mean 'laugh' rather than 'laugh at (someone)'.
-This suffix has also become extended to use as a detransitivizer in some contexts (see LaPolla 1995c, 2000a; this volume, on Dulong and Rawang).
-Several Tani languages, e.g. Padam, Nishi, have a similar suffix su (Lorrain 1907; Tayeng 1983; Das Gupta 1969), but it is unclear whether this suffix is cognate to the one in Rawang. rGyalrong has a verbal prefix n- which marks indirect reflexives and middles and also functions as an emphasizer of intransitiviness (Nagano 1984: 55; Jin et al. 1958: 81).
-Mizo (Changte 1993; Lorrain and Savidge 1898) has a verb prefix -in which marks reflexive, reciprocal, and middle semantics.
+For example, in Dulong, àn sat-cuǐ 'He is hitting himself' and àn et-cuǐ 'He is laughing/smiling' have the same morphological form, but the semantics of the reflexive are less clear in 'laugh', and this verb must take this suffix to mean 'laugh' rather than 'laugh at (someone)'.
+This suffix has also become extended to use as a detransitivizer in some contexts (see LaPolla & Yang 2004, LaPolla 2000; this volume, on Dulong and Rawang).
+Several Tani languages, e.g. Padam, Nishi, have a similar suffix su (Lorrain 1907; Tayeng 1983; Das Gupta 1969; Sun 1993), but it is unclear whether this suffix is cognate to use of this type of marking in most of the Tibeto-Burman languages that have it is not of the nature of a grammatical function, and in some languages it is also not limited to marking objects and recipients.

+the one in Rawang. rGyalrong has a verbal prefix $n\partial$ - which marks indirect reflexives and middles and also functions as an emphasizer of intransitiviness (Nagano 1984: 55, this volume; Jin et al. 1958: 81).
+Mizo (Changte 1993; Lorrain and Savidge 1898) has a verb prefix ni- which marks reflexive, reciprocal, and middle semantics.

-Quite a few other frequent patterns could be discussed, but the above should suffice to show that with the loss of the original PST derivational morphology the daughter languages each went their own way in creating new morphology, but due to inherited typological features and areal contact, there were certain regularities in the types of morphology they developed.
+Quite a few other frequent patterns could be discussed, but the above should suffice to show that with the loss of the original PST derivational morphology the daughter languages each went their own way in creating new morphology, but due to inherited typological features and areal contact, there were certain regularities in the types of morphology they developed (see LaPolla 1994 for more detailed discussion).